starwalkn/gotenberg-go-client/README.md

 # Gotenberg Go Client
 **🔥 Working with Gotenberg version 8 and higher! 🔥**

 A simple Go client for interacting with a Gotenberg API (forked github.com/thecodingmachine/gotenberg-go-client/v7).
+This project is a further development of the client github.com/thecodingmachine/gotenberg-go-client, which does not support the functionality of version 8.

 <!-- TOC --><a name="install"></a>
 ## Install